dyne/docs/src/cjit/docs/faq.md

 redistribute modifications of CJIT as long as such modifications are licensed with one of the licenses already present: MIT, GPL or LGPL.

+## Where to I send my corrections to this documentation?

+You are welcome to [open an issue or a PR to the dyne/docs project](https://github.com/dyne/docs).

+The source of the CJIT manual is in the markdown formatted files in `src/cjit/docs` inside the repository.

 ## I have a new question, whom can I ask?

 You are welcome to interact in public with Dyne.org hackers over any